nirzons/Aegis-AI-Subtitles/system_overview.md

     - **Persistent Terminal History:** The terminal window (GUI) is no longer wiped during a "Hot Resume"; instead, it inserts a timestamped `🔄 SESSION RESUMED` separator to maintain diagnostic context.

 ### User Interface (GUI Control Center):
 - **Central Dashboard**: Management of the translation process, model selection (Translator and Judge), and real-time viewing of LLM logs.
+    - **Copy Logs Button:** A new clipboard integration allows users to instantly copy the current terminal output.
 - **Settings Window**: Multi-tab settings window for managing API keys and personal model configurations.
 - **Live Translation Viewer**: Side-by-side view of the source text against the live translation for real-time audit.